hollaex/hollaex-kit/web/README.md

 All images and assets used are in `/public` and can be modified by uploading the new image for your own branding.
 Make sure you keep the file names to avoid mismatches and issues.

 ### Styles
+### Steps to configure white and dark theme
-1. Modify colors under the `dark theme color` text in variables.scss file.
+1. Modify colors under `colors for white theme` and `colors for dark theme` text in variables.scss file. there is also some common colors that effect in both dark and white theme.
-2. Change the colors of `DARK_THEME_COLORS` and `DARK_THEME_CHART_COLORS` objects in constants.js file to apply the theme colors inside the charts.
+2. Coin colors also categorized by theme in variables.scss file.
+3. To apply different colors for chart element outline(slice in dount, bar in bar chart) change the `coin-${symbol}-1` and `dark-coin-${symbol}-1`.